 I watched a Star Wars movie for the first time only 1 week ago.
-Don’t ask me what rock I have been living under, or what kind of meaningless existence I have been leading up until that point.
+Don’t ask me what rock I have been living under, or what kind of meaningless existence I’d been leading up until that point.
 I know my lack of having seen Star Wars was a great shame and the fact that I have seen them now can only alleviate so much of the stigma.
 I will say, though, it gives me a perspective that should interest many Star Wars fans.
-Unblemished by childhood memories and uncorrupted by nostalgia, I watched Star Wars with clear eyes the cinematic epic without any preconceived notions of quality.
-I may have known who Luke’s father was, I may have known what was going to happen to Obi-Wan Kenobi, but, in the words of Domino’s Pizza, sometimes seeing is believing and, in the case of Star Wars, a bunch of meme clips don’t compare to the actual film.
+Unblemished by childhood memories and uncorrupted by nostalgia, I watched with clear eyes the cinematic epic without any preconceived notions of quality.
+I may have known who Luke’s father was, I may have known what was going to happen to Obi-Wan Kenobi, but in the words of Domino’s Pizza, sometimes seeing is believing, and in the case of Star Wars, a bunch of meme clips don’t compare to the actual film.

 The premise itself is not problematic and, therefore, entices you like a Venus flytrap with its innocence.
 For those who have suppressed their memories of Episode One, Young Obi-Wan and the-Jedi-whose-name-I-forget are trying to end a trade blockade on a distant planet.
 Things seem suspicious and men in dark robes commands the traders to escalate the conflict, and boy does it escalate.
 The inciting incident itself feels rushed and far too quickly deteriorates into a lackluster lightsaber battle against some pitiful robot soldiers that look like duckbilled dinosaurs.
 There would be far more intrigue if we saw the traders getting commands but not knowing who was giving them.
 We would have cared more about Obi-Wan and other-guy if there had been a significant dialogue scene to introduce their personalities.
 Unfortunately, it seemed like the movie had places to go and little regard for if the viewer was along for the ride.

 At this point, I must bring up the quasi-Jamaican salamander in the room.
 Jar Jar Binks gets a lot of shit (and steps into it because it’s funny…) but I don’t feel people fully grasp the problem he presents.
 Not only is his design as an alien lackluster, but his species as a whole are creatively wanting.
 An Atlantis-like people of salamanders that have a toad for a leader, who live underwater but possess a sophisticated land army?
-There are several criticisms that can be leveled on Jar Jar: aesthetic critiques, narrative critiques, comedic critiques, but they all fail to acknowledge that Jar Jar, like the queen, like young Anakin, like jedi-guy-who-I-can’t-even-be-bothered-to-google, like every character that this movie introduces is uncharacterized.
+There are several criticisms that can be leveled on Jar Jar: aesthetic critiques, narrative critiques, comedic critiques, but they all fail to acknowledge that Jar Jar, like the queen, like young Anakin, like jedi-guy-who-I-can’t-even-be-bothered-to-google, like every character that this movie introduces, is uncharacterized.
 Expecting Jar Jar to be funny is like expecting a graphics card and litre of wasted sweat and tears to make a good comedy duo.
 Comedy and character are intertwined.
 If comedy is that which is unexpected, then how can you surprise the audience if there is nothing your character won’t do.
-Remember when Han Solo asked Luke if Princess Leia would be into him and Luke awkwardly and far too quickly quips “No!”, that was funny because his character gives us a baseline for what awkwardness, speed of talking and tone are, and therefore we read between the now very thick lines.
-This could not occur if we didn’t know Luke.
+Remember when Han Solo asked Luke if Princess Leia would be into him, and Luke awkwardly and far too quickly quipped, “No!”?
+That was funny because his character gives us a baseline for what awkwardness, speed of talking, and tone are, and therefore, we read between the now very thick lines.
+This would not have occurred if we didn’t know Luke.
 In addition, we wouldn’t care, which brings me to overarching problem two.

-You may argue my emphasis on character as being disproportionate; many narratives rely on uncharacterized characters, but this only does so much to impede enjoyment.
-I am one to agree, narrativity is built into us and everybody loves a good plot.
+You may argue that my emphasis on character is disproportionate; many narratives rely on uncharacterized characters, but this only does so much to impede enjoyment.
+I agree; narrativity is built into us, and everybody loves a good plot.
 Unfortunately, Phantom Menace doesn’t seem to care about the ironclad conventions of basic narrative formulas.
-This isn’t a hero’s journey, for the journey is lackluster, meandering and brings no satisfying solution.
+This isn’t a hero’s journey, for the journey is lackluster, meandering, and brings no satisfying solution.
 They just go back home and deal with the problem themselves.
 The entire journey itself was one big detour.
-Yes, I am taking an overly literal interpretation of the hero’s journey, as I said before we have no characters, only cardboard cut-outs made from old pizza boxes.
+Yes, I am taking an overly literal interpretation of the hero’s journey.
+As I said before, we have no characters; only cardboard cut-outs made from old pizza boxes.
 There is nothing for them to grow into except moldy pizza boxes.